Snawoot/hola-proxy/README.md

 # hola-proxy

 Standalone Hola proxy client.
 Just run it and it'll start plain HTTP proxy server forwarding traffic via Hola proxies of your choice.
+By default application listens port on 127.0.0.1:8080.

-Application is capable to forward traffic via proxies in datacenters (`-proxy-type direct`, default) or via peer proxies on residental IPs (consumer ISP) in that country (`-proxy-type peer`).
+Application is capable to forward traffic via proxies in datacenters (flag `-proxy-type direct`, default) or via peer proxies on residental IPs (consumer ISP) in that country (flag `-proxy-type peer`).

 ## Features